-The study, titled Observation of High School Students' Food Handling Behaviors: Do They Improve following a Food Safety Education Intervention? was published this month in the Journal of Food Protection with Waterloo co-authors Joel Dubin, Scott Leatherdale, David Hammond and Shannon Majowicz, and Andria Jones-Bitton at the University of Guelph.
+The study was published this month in the Journal of Food Protection with Waterloo co-authors Joel Dubin, Scott Leatherdale, David Hammond and Shannon Majowicz, and Andria Jones-Bitton at the University of Guelph.
 Diplock is now coordinator of the Bachelor of Environmental Public Health program at Conestoga College.

 University of Waterloo is Canada’s top innovation university.
 With more than 36,000 students we are home to the world's largest co-operative education system of its kind.
 Our unmatched entrepreneurial culture, combined with an intensive focus on research, powers one of the top innovation hubs in the world.
 Find out more at uwaterloo.ca.